ggvfx/concept-board-creator/README.md

 ---

 ## 🚀 The Concept
+During rapid pre-visualization and VAD sprints, the transition from 2D reference to 3D space is a significant bottleneck.
+Manually creating planes, generating material instances, and correcting for aspect-ratio stretching are low-value, repetitive tasks that stifle creative momentum.
+Concept Board Creator solves this by providing a standardized, "one-click" pipeline for reference ingestion, ensuring that technical consistency is maintained without manual intervention.
-Creating reference boards in 3D space usually involves manually creating planes, making material instances, and painstakingly lining them up. **Concept Board Creator** handles the heavy lifting by:
+**Concept Board Creator** handles the heavy lifting by:

 1. **Automating Materials:** It checks if a texture already has a dedicated material instance.
 If not, it generates one from a high-quality unlit master material (with exposed desaturation and emissive parameters) and saves it alongside your texture.
 2. **Smart Layouts:** It calculates the correct aspect ratio for every image and organizes them into a clean grid based on your "Max Images Per Row" settings.